MicrosoftDocs/visualstudio-docs/docs/ide/how-to-create-project-templates.md

    The project is exported into a *.zip* file and placed in the specified output location, and, if selected, imported into Visual Studio.

 To find your template in the dialog box where you create a new project, search for it by name or scroll through the list.
-(Filtering based on language or project type is not currently possible for custom templates.)
+(Filtering based on language or project type is not currently possible for user templates.)

 ::: moniker-end